akash-network/awesome-akash/near-spiritbro1-version/README.md

 <img src="https://user-images.githubusercontent.com/62529025/150729872-8038d8e2-fcb2-460b-a416-1c22bf2ede26.png" align="center"/>

 As you can see it said "Downloading" which means that it will continue to download block that is still not being able to be covered in snapshot data if we don't see any "Downloading" text that means that our node is fully sync with all of the other node.
-If that's the case, now we can finally be able to be a staking validator, and list our node on [testnet explorer](https://explorer.testnet.near.org/nodes/validators) you need to also have [testnet id](https://wallet.testnet.near.org/) first we need to ssh to our akash deployment use this command to ssh to your akash deployment :
+If that's the case, now we can finally be able to be a staking validator, and list our node on [testnet explorer](https://explorer.testnet.near.org/nodes/validators), you need to also have [testnet id](https://wallet.testnet.near.org/) first we need to ssh to our akash deployment, use this command to ssh to your akash deployment :

 ```bash
 ssh -p <forwarded port> root@<provider url>